Quantifying Fidelity: A Decisive Feature Approach to Comparing Synthetic and Real Imagery: Foundation

 \section{Foundation}

 We denote the SUT by a function \( F: \mathbb{R}^{d_0} \to \mathbb{R}^{d_L} \) mapping $d_0$-dimensional inputs to $d_L$-dimensional outputs, and the XAI explainer by \(\Halg\).
 We let $x_r$ and $x_s$ denote real and synthetic inputs, respectively. \(\Dist\) represents the distance metric used to quantify the difference between explanations.
 Decisive features are evaluated through the maps $\Halg(F(\cdot))$ and compared using $\Dist$.
-(All notations are summarized in Appendix~\ref{app:nomenclature}.) \revnote{Addresses Jeroen p.3 line 88: added explicit definitions of $F$, $\Halg$, $x_r$, $x_s$, $\Dist$ at section start; full nomenclature in Appendix.}